-1. You must still complete an Annual Return and file it with Companies House.
+1. You must still complete your company’s Confirmation Statement and file it with Companies House.

 2. You must still file Annual Accounts with Companies House, consisting of a balance sheet and any relevant notes, however, there is no requirement to file a profit and loss account, or directors’ report.
 You can file your accounts via a simple WebFiling form on the Companies House site.
 Although you may still incur some accountancy costs to produce these scaled-down accounts, you will pay significantly less than you would to file an active company’s accounts.

 You should be aware that dormant companies have the same annual accounts filing deadlines as trading companies.

 3. For companies which have never traded, their annual accounts can be submitted via Form AA02 (see a PDF here).
 Companies who have previously traded, but have since become dormant may also be able to use Form AA02, but only if no transactions have been recorded in the current financial year and no residual balances exist.
 Again, this form can be filed online.
 You can, of course, file Form AA02 online, via Companies House.

 4. Whilst the company is dormant, you must not generate any accounting transactions.